 The archipelago of Indonesia comprises of a total of 17,504 islands that are officially listed.
 The moderate climate that is clearly demarcated as wet season and dry season with no extremes of either summer or winter makes it ideal as a travel destination.
-With just about 6000 island inhabited, this archipelago is home to three of world’s biggest islands namely Java, Sumatra and Barneo.
+With just about 6000 islands inhabited, this archipelago is home to three of world’s biggest islands namely Java, Sumatra, and Borneo.

-Bali is one of the most sought after travel destinations in the world for being home to diverse landscapes, forests, gorgeous beaches and a vibrant spiritual culture.
+Bali is one of the most sought after travel destinations in the world for being home to diverse landscapes, forests, gorgeous beaches, and vibrant spiritual culture.
 Oriental cultures have a beautiful essence that sets it apart from the rest of the world.
-And that essence can be experience at its best in Bali.
-The culture of this soil is the emblem of tripartite concept called Tri Hita Karana which means a beautiful harmony between man, God and the environment.
-This beautiful understanding of life being at the core of the culture that they hold on to even today, Bali has, at equal tandem progressed with time to be at par with the rest of the world in every aspect.
+And that essence can be experienced at its best in Bali.
+The culture of this soil is the emblem of the tripartite concept called Tri Hita Karana which means a beautiful harmony between man, God, and the environment.
+This beautiful understanding of life is at the core of the culture that they hold on to even today, Bali has, at equal tandem progressed with time to be at par with the rest of the world in every aspect.

 Bali Holiday Packages On TravelTriangle